kerroy/kerroy/README.md

 <h1>## Hi there 👋</h1>

 As a seasoned Web Developer with 14+ years of experience, I specialize in PHP, MySQL, and React.js, with a strong focus on server-side development and a recent, enthusiastic transition to front-end development.
-My comprehensive expertise in both back-end and front-end technologies, combined with my adaptable skill set and extensive industry knowledge, positions me as a valuable asset for leading and driving successful web development projects.
+I amde my hobby into my profession and I enjoy developing very much as I don`t feel like I am working at all.

 <h3>I am developing using:</h3>
 <div style="display:gred">